conan-io/docs/systems_cross_building/cross_building.rst

   where the host system libraries and tools are.

-For example, in the following profile we declare the ``host`` platform to be Windows x86_64 with the compiler, version and other settings be are using.
+For example, in the following profile we declare the ``host`` platform to be Windows x86_64 with the compiler, version and other settings we are using.
 And we add the **[env]** section with all the variables needed to use an installed toolchain:

 .. code-block:: ini